sarandi/Open-Source-App-Template/README.md

 ## Legal

-### License

-This project is licensed under the MIT License - see the [LICENSE.md] file for details

 ### Metrics/Analytics

 This project USES XXX/DOES NOT USE software to collect anonymous information about users and their use patterns.

+### License

+This project is licensed under the MIT License - see the [LICENSE] file for details

 [CHANGELOG.md]: CHANGELOG.md